On Root Cause Localization and Anomaly Mitigation through Causal Inference: Experiments

 \subsection{Experimental Setup}

 {\bf Datasets.} We conduct experiments on two semi-synthetic datasets and one real-world dataset.
-For the real-world dataset, as we do not have the ground-truth SCM, we only use it for a case study and include the results in Appendix.
+For the real-world dataset, as we do not have the ground-truth SCM, we only use it for a case study.

-$\bullet$ \textbf{Loan} \cite{karimi2020algorithmic} is a semi-synthetic dataset about a loan approval scenario derived from the German Credit dataset \cite{Dua:2019}.
-We follow the SCM in the original paper \cite{karimi2020algorithmic}, which consists of 7 endogenous features including loan amount (L), loan duration (D), income (I), savings (S), education level (E), age (A), and gender (G).
-In our experiments, we set the actionable set as $\mathcal{I}=\{L, D, I, S\}$.
+$\bullet$ \textbf{Loan} \cite{karimi2020algorithmic} is a \textit{semi-synthetic dataset} about a loan approval scenario derived from the German Credit dataset \cite{Dua:2019}, which consists of 7 endogenous features including loan amount (L), loan duration (D), income (I), savings (S), education level (E), age (A), and gender (G).
 The label Y indicates the probability of loan approval.
 We treat the samples with high approval probabilities as normal and the samples with low approval probabilities as anomalous.
-The structural equations for data generation are in the Appendix.
+The structural equations for data generation are be found in \cite{karimi2020algorithmic}.
+Due to the space limit, we do not include the equations in this paper.

-$\bullet$ \textbf{Adult} \cite{sanchez2022vaca} is another semi-synthetic dataset about the annual income of a person derived from the real-world Adult dataset \cite{Dua:2019}, which consists of 10 endogenous features of a person including age (A), education level (E), hours worked per week (H), race (R), native country (N), sex (S), work status (W), marital status (M), occupation sector (O), and relationship status (L).
-We use the SCM designed in the paper \cite{sanchez2022vaca} and set the actionable set as $\mathcal{I}=\{A, E, H\}$.
-We follow the common settings of the adult dataset to treat samples with income less than \$50k as normal and samples with income more than \$50k as anomalous.
-We describe the structural equations for data generation in the Appendix.
+$\bullet$ \textbf{Adult} \cite{sanchez2021vaca} is another \textit{semi-synthetic dataset} about the annual income of a person derived from the real-world Adult dataset \cite{Dua:2019}, which consists of 10 endogenous features of a person including age (A), education level (E), hours worked per week (H), race (R), native country (N), sex (S), work status (W), marital status (M), occupation sector (O), and relationship status (L).
+We use the SCM designed in the paper \cite{sanchez2021vaca}.
+We follow the common settings of the adult dataset to treat samples with income less than \$50k as normal and samples with income more than \$50k as abnormal.
+We use the structural equations for data generation defined in \cite{sanchez2021vaca}.

+{\bf Anomaly Injection.} To quantify the performance of RootCLAM for root cause localization, we generate abnormal samples by revising exogenous variables of some features.
+Especially, to generate anomalies, we first randomly select one to four features and then change the distribution of the corresponding exogenous variables.
+For example, on the Loan dataset, we change the exogenous variable $U_S$ of savings (S) from $\mathcal{N}(0,25)$ to $\mathcal{N}(-25,25)$.
+In this way, we have the ground truth of the root causes for each abnormal sample.